cockroachdb/docs/src/current/cockroachcloud/sql-shell.md

 ## Limitations

-- All statements in the SQL Shell are executed within a transaction, so queries like [`SET CLUSTER SETTING`](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/set-cluster-setting) are not supported.
+- All statements in the SQL Shell are executed within a transaction, so statements like [`SET CLUSTER SETTING`](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/set-cluster-setting) are not supported.
-- The SQL Shell does not yet support [sessions](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/sessions).
+- The SQL Shell does not yet support sessions.
 - The SQL Shell is available only to users of enrolled organizations with the [Cluster Administrator or Cluster Operator role]({% link cockroachcloud/managing-access.md %}).

 ## Overview

 Above the SQL Shell input field, you will see the active user and cluster details in the format `{user name} @ {cluster-name}:{database}`.
-Note that the user is the **Team member** you are logged into the {{ site.data.products.cloud }} Console as, not a SQL user, and you must have the Cluster Administrator or Cluster Operator [role]({% link cockroachcloud/managing-access.md %}) to use this SQL Shell.
+Note that the user is the **Team member** currently logged into the {{ site.data.products.cloud }} Console, not a SQL user, and you must have the Cluster Administrator or Cluster Operator [role]({% link cockroachcloud/authorization.md %}#organization-user-roles) to use this SQL Shell.
 Other users can still access CockroachDB's [command line SQL shell](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/cockroach-sql).

 You can change the active database in the dropdown menu above the input field.
 If you create a new database in the SQL Shell, you will have to reload the page to refresh the database dropdown menu.
-Refreshing the page will also clear your activity.
+Reloading the page will also clear your activity.

 To execute a SQL statement, enter it in the input field and either click **Run** or use the **Enter** key.
 The statement status will be **Loading** until it either **Succeeds** or returns an **Error**.
 Any results returned can be exported by clicking the **Export results** button below the executed statement.